 What types of Sealers to Use on Marble

 Marble is a very porous natural stone.
-Weather you have marble on your floor, shower, counter top, fireplace, steps or walls it needs to be sealed in order to prevent staining and for easier cleaning and maintenance.
+Whether you have marble on your floor, shower, countertop, fireplace, steps, or walls it needs to be sealed in order to prevent staining and for easier cleaning and maintenance.

 Stone sealers work by penetrating into the stone and filling the open pores of the stone face.
 Since marble is porous it may require several applications of the marble sealer.

 Topical sealers are those that are applied to the surface of the marble tile or countertop.
 It is used to create a protective barrier on the surface of the marble to protect against foot traffic, scratches, etching, and staining.

 Since it applied to the surface, it eventually wears off and sometimes peals off the polish surface and can discolor.